 The M.Sc. program at Jacobs University Bremen takes two years or four semesters.
 The first three semesters (1.5 years of study) of the Master's degree include regular course work, i.e., lectures and seminars, and the opportunity to engage in scientific work.
-Provided a sufficiently high level of achievement in first three semesters, the student is permitted to complete a Master's thesis during semester four.
+After completing the course phase, the student is permitted to complete a Master's thesis during semester four.